Preventative Maintenance: Saving Money in the Long Run

 Time-based Maintenance

-- Air conditioner servicing every month in summers
+- Air conditioner servicing every month in summer

 - Restoring salt content in soft water systems